MexbaliaMX/ConnectIoT-py/README.md

 ## Requirements

 - [NEAR Account](https://docs.near.org/concepts/basics/account) _(with access to private key or seed phrase)_
-- [ConnectIoT-API](https://github.com/paul-cruz/ConnectIoT-API.git) (*This allows you to connect with the ConnectIoT smart contract for example an ip with its port*)
+- [ConnectIoT-API](https://github.com/paul-cruz/ConnectIoT-API.git) (*This allows you to connect with the ConnectIoT smart contract, for example an IP with its port*)

 ---